yunshengtian/AutoOED/README.md

 python run_team_technician.py
 ```

-For more detailed usage and information of AutoOED, please checkout our documentation (coming soon).
+For more detailed usage and information of AutoOED, please checkout our [documentation](https://autooed.readthedocs.io).

 ## Citation